This text is translated into Russian by google automatic human level neural machine.

 Particular difficulties arise in women prisoners, including women with children.
 Many do not know where to look for their children: they may be in an orphanage or under the care of another person.
 In addition, women with a criminal record may not be educated, some of them have experience in domestic violence, they grew up in disadvantaged conditions.
 Such women need adaptation in society.

-A brochure created especially for them is a small step towards such an adaptation.
-“Our task was to create a kind of a roadmap, explain in clear language to women in the colonies, what difficulties await them, give answers to basic questions,” says Pavel Shilov.
+A brochure created especially for them is a small step towards such adaptation.
+“Our task was to create a kind of roadmap, to explain in clear language to women in colonies what difficulties await them, to give answers to basic questions,” says Pavel Shilov.

 The brochure reveals five large topics of relevance to the target audience: housing, employment, personal finance management, social and psychological problems and “family matters”.
 The last section deals mainly with children.
 From it you can learn the legal subtleties: for example, what to do to return custody of your children.
 In addition, in this section there are useful tips on education: how to find a common language with children who have not been seen for a long time, which books to read on child psychology.

 A whole group of experts - lawyers, psychologists, human rights defenders, finance and housing specialists, worked on the text of the brochure.
 Experts from the crisis center for women and children, which is located in the city of Troops in the Leningrad region, were attracted to the discussion of the project.
 The “Extend a Hand” foundation has been working with this center for years.
 In addition, three editors worked on the brochure.
 “We needed to do two things at the same time,” explains Pavel Shilov, “on the one hand, to write in a language understandable for our wards, and on the other, not to completely abandon important terms used by lawyers, bank employees, and wards.
 The text had to be redone again and again. ”